janKekanSan/jankekansan.github.io/pages/sona/pre-predicates.md

 </details>

-The [kama]{.tokipona} pre-pred means the predicate is beginning, or _progressive_.
+The [kama]{.tokipona} pre-pred refers to things changing, which may be beginnings or endings, or something becoming different over time!
-It's similar to a word in English that ends with "-ing," such as learning or growing.
+It's similar to words in English that end with "-ing," such as learning or growing.
-It can also refer to beginning actions, such as going to sleep.

 <details><summary> [kasi li kama suli]{.tokipona} </summary>